Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 It has been estimated that missing corrections beyond ${\cal O}(\alpha)$ make the theoretical calculations for the inclusive decay rates into four fermions uncertain by the amount of 0.5\%~\cite{Denner:2011mq,Heinemeyer:2013tqa}.

 In Fig.~\ref{fig:h2vv}, we show the decay widths of a neutral Higgs boson with mass $M_H$ into $W^*W^*$ (upper) and into $Z^*Z^*$ (lower).
-Note that we include the electroweak corrections directly read off from Fig.~\ref{fig:delwV} in the range of $M_H$ between 120 GeV and 700 GeV.
-Since the electroweak corrections grow as $M_H$ increases and become unphysical beyond $M_H\sim 600$ GeV, we show only the LO widths for $M_H$ beyond 700 GeV.
+Note that we include the electroweak corrections shown by the solid lines in Fig.~\ref{fig:delwV}.
+We observe that the electroweak corrections grow as $M_H$ increases and they make the partial decay widths into $WW$ and $ZZ$ as large as 350 GeV and 180 GeV, respectively, around $M_H=1$ TeV.